Wednesday, February 25, 2026

 The idea emerged from collaboration across disciplines.

-Digvijay Patil, a PhD student in archaeology at IISER Pune, while studying Sanskrit and Marathi texts linked to sacred sites has observed repeated mentions of specific plants.
-Nerlekar, who is a plant scientist, recognized those plants as species that still grow in present-day grasslands.
+Digvijay Patil, a PhD student in archaeology at IISER Pune, while studying Sanskrit and Marathi texts linked to sacred sites, has observed repeated mentions of specific plants.
+Nerlekar, a plant scientist, identified those plants as species that still grow in present-day grasslands.

 Many of the sources studied are not digitized or stored in modern databases.
-They are large untapped archive of ecological knowledge still untapped—especially in regions where historical maps and scientific records are scarce.
+They constitute a large, largely untapped archive of ecological knowledge—especially in regions where historical maps and scientific records are scarce.

 A landscape older than colonial deforestation

-What this historical evidence suggests?
 It simply points to one often ignored fact: India’s savannas have existed for at least 750 years.
 These savannas even predate the massive deforestation under British colonial rule.
-Fossil pollen and remains of grass-grazing animals further support an even deeper history of a savanna-dominated landscapes thousands of years ago.
+Fossil pollen and remains of grass-grazing animals further support an even deeper history of a savanna-dominated landscape thousands of years ago.

 What’s at stake

 India’s grasslands are home to over 200 plant species found nowhere else on Earth.
 Mostly, these species, increasing threatened by farming and development, have been identified only recently.
-Many of them are also culturally sacred making these ecosystems socially and spiritually valuable alongside their ecological importance.
+Many of them are also culturally sacred, making these ecosystems socially and spiritually valuable in addition to their ecological importance.

 Globally, about a fifth of the world’s population depends on savannas and grasslands for livelihoods.
 They are areas for grazing and small-scale agriculture.

-The study, supported by by grants from Michigan State University and IISER Pune, warns that climate action risks to repeat old mistakes when it ignores ecological history.
+The study, supported by grants from Michigan State University and IISER Pune, warns that climate action risks repeating old mistakes when it ignores ecological history.

 “These centuries-old stories give us a rare glimpse into the past,” Nerlekar said.
 “And that past was a savanna past—not a forested past.”